LoukasDimitrios/Introduction-to-Machine-Learning/README.md

 ## Part 1: Maternal Mortality Risk Prediction

 In the initial phase, the project focuses on preparing and analyzing the dataset.
-Scripts such as data_preprocessing.py, statistics.py, and project1.py handle data cleaning, visualization, and feature analysis.
+Scripts such as data_preprocessing.py, statistics.py, and project1.py handle:

+- Data Cleaning
+- Visualization
+- Feature Analysis.

 The dataset is standardized, visualized, and explored to understand attribute relationships.

 ## Part 2: Maternal Health Risk Prediction Using Classification and Regression

-Building upon the groundwork laid in Part 1, the second phase involves predicting maternal health risk levels using classification and regression techniques.
+Building upon the groundwork laid in Part 1, the second phase involves predicting maternal health risk levels using:

+- Classification techniques
+- Regression techniques.

  The objective is to categorize pregnancies into low, mid, or high-risk groups based on various pregnancy-related factors.
-Techniques like logistic regression and k-nearest neighbors are employed alongside feature selection and cross-validation for model evaluation.
+Techniques like **Logistic Regression** and **k-nearest neighbors** are employed alongside **feature selection** and **cross-validation** for model evaluation.